bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 Speaker 2: 00:15:53

 Yeah so I mean I think you know in terms of the whatever pushback I have heard so far is what Fabian was saying that it doesn't do enough.
-You know, I think that there's a general perception that, you know, we can only ever push for one soft fork at a time, so all the soft forks have to compete to be the one, which is an interesting point of view.
+I think that there's a general perception that, you know, we can only ever push for one soft fork at a time, so all the soft forks have to compete to be the one, which is an interesting point of view.

 Speaker 3: 00:16:17